lsilvapvt/redis-probe/README.md

 # redis-probe
-A simple Golang application that exposes a REST API to test the connectivity with a Redis server.
+A simple Redis client application that tests the connectivity with a Redis server through a few REST API endpoints.

-The application runs as an http server that listens to requrests from a configurable port and initiates a Redis client to connect to a configurable Redis server.
+This Golang-based application runs as an http server that listens to requests from a configurable port and initiates a Redis client to connect to a configurable Redis server.

 Four endpoints are provided:
 - /ping - sends a PING to Redis server